-Sponge Exchange focuses on ecology and knowledge transfer in two new collaborative installations.
-Swirling, a four-channel video made with Matt Flowers and Joshua Quarles, produced with a Film/Video Studio residency at the Wexner Center for the Arts, surrounds viewers with projections of underwater coral restoration.
-Coastorama, inspired by the idiosyncratic sponge-diving dioramas of Spongeorama in Tarpon Springs, examines the coastal climate crisis and its most impacted species.
-The Coastorama dioramas were made with USF School of Art and Art History students in the Sponge Exchange class, co-taught with John Byrd during a 2019 Kennedy Family Visiting Artist & Scholar Residency.
-Sponge Exchange was supported by an Art Works grant from the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
-The exhibition was curated by Sarah Howard and organized by USF Contemporary Art Museum.
+Sponge Exchange focused on ecology and knowledge transfer in two new collaboratively-produced video and sculpture installations.
+Swirling, a four-channel video made with Matt Flowers and Joshua Quarles, surrounded viewers with projections of underwater coral restoration.
+Coastorama examined the coastal climate crisis and its most impacted species and was inspired by the idiosyncratic sponge-diving dioramas of Spongeorama in Tarpon Springs.
+Coastorama was made with USF School of Art and Art History students in the Sponge Exchange class, co-taught with John Byrd.
+All projects in the exhibition were entirely collaborative, proposing the ecological premise of sharing of resources, ideas and opportunities.